Preview: Make this decadent Creme Fraiche Ice Cream recipe with Nutella chunks in your small-batch ice cream freezer.

 You can’t buy them that I know of, but you can easily make them yourself.

-Turns out the best method is to make Nutella “chunks” or bits.
-Spread Nutella into a thin layer on a plastic-wrap-covered paper plate.
+It turns out the best method is to make Nutella “chunks” or bits.
+First, spread Nutella into a thin layer on a plastic-wrap-covered paper plate.
 Place into the freezer.